MicrosoftDocs/customer-insights/ci-docs/data/data-unification.md

    - Matching conditions uses rules similar to deduplication, but they match a field in one table to a field in other table.
    - When a customer is found in two or more tables, a single consolidated record is created with all columns and data from each table.

 1. [Unified data view](data-unification-merge-tables.md): Determine which customer columns should be included, excluded, or merged into a unified customer profile.

-   - If you unify 10 tables and each table has an email, you likely don’t want 10 email columns in your final customer profile.
+For example, if you unify 10 tables and each table has an email, you likely don’t want 10 email columns in your final customer profile.
-   - The unified data view allows you to merge columns with redundant data, selecting a winner value from the highest priority table, or the most recent or least recent.

 1. [Review](data-unification-review.md) and create the unified profile.